Meet the team

 Chelsea Smith

 Chelsea has gained a lot of experience by working in several different departments at The Disability Resource Centre.
-Most recently as Community Engagement Officer where she spread awareness about the huge number of ways the charity can support the local community.
+A couple of years ago in her role as Community Engagement Officer she spread awareness about the huge number of ways the charity supports the local community.
 You can read all about Chelsea attending an awards evening where she accepted the Best Local Business Award for Houghton Regis on behalf of the charity.
-She is currently the Acting Self Directed Support Team Leader in the team that provides a wide range of services to help people to live independently at home, via Direct Payments and other funding.
+She is now our charity’s Operations Manager and before that was the Self Directed Support Team Leader in the team that provides a wide range of services to help people to live independently at home, via Direct Payments and other funding.
 It is a way of empowering people to make their own choices and to have control over the support they receive.

 Our Patron